Add to your Claude Code skills

 Five ideas shape the design:

 The other core piece is /self-improve, which makes the whole system compound.
-After each session, it extracts lessons from the conversation and routes them to the right place: project CLAUDE.md, auto memory, or existing/new skills.
-Every session teaches Claude something, and future sessions benefit.
+After each session, it extracts lessons from the conversation and routes them to the right place: project CLAUDE.md/AGENTS.md, auto memory, or existing/new skills.
+Every session teaches the agent something, and future sessions benefit.

 Turbo amplifies your existing process.
 It shines when your project has the right infrastructure in place:

 /finalize runs your test suite and reviews test coverage gaps.
 Without tests, there's no safety net.
-If your project doesn't have automated tests, /smoke-test can fill the gap by launching your app and verifying changes manually (it's part of the /polish-code loop), but real tests are always better./finalize runs your formatter and linter before code review.
+If your project doesn't have automated tests, /smoke-test can fill the gap by launching your app and verifying changes manually (it's part of the /polish-code loop), but real tests are always better.
+See Browser and UI Testing for the tools that power browser and native app verification./finalize runs your formatter and linter before code review.
 If you don't have one, style issues slip through./finalize commits your changes, which triggers any pre-commit hooks you have configured.
 Claude Code respects hook failures and fixes issues before retrying.
 If your project uses tools like husky, lint-staged, or pre-commit, Turbo works with them automatically./find-dead-code (standalone skill, not part of /finalize) identifies unused code via parallel analysis, but it's even better when your project already has tools like knip, vulture, or periphery integrated.The target audience is experienced developers who want to move faster without sacrificing quality.
 That said, beginners are welcome too.
 Turbo is a great way to learn how a professional dev workflow looks.
 Just don't blindly trust outputs.
 Review what Claude produces, understand why it made those choices, and build your own judgment alongside it.

 If your plan is vague, your architecture is unclear, and you skip every review finding, Turbo won't save you.
 Garbage in, garbage out.